lightamadi-stack/BugSigDBcuration/README.md

 - A portfolio of my microbiome curation work
 - Documentation of my contributions to BugSigDB
 - A reference for future microbiome-related projects
-- Record of open-source contributions
+- Record of open-source contributions (Available at: https://bugsigdb.org/Special:Contributions/LightAmadi)

 ---